Auto create Viewports in Layout(s)

 All Frames 🡆 1 Layout: All Viewports created from Frames of active group are put into one Layout.
 If using multi-viewport-per-1-layout template then All Viewports created from paired Frame groups are put into one Layout.

+a.
 Newly created layout may also contains:

 Title block instance